top of page

 Redesigning Michigan's Food Assistance Program

-A project dedicated to improving the usability and accessibility of EBT in Michigan
+A project aimed at improving EBT usability and accessibility in Michigan while reducing its social stigma through design.

 My Role: